moto-timo/yocto-docs/documentation/brief-yoctoprojectqs/index.rst

       $ bitbake-setup init --non-interactive poky-master poky-with-sstate distro/poky machine/qemux86-64

 The ``init`` command creates a new :term:`bitbake:Setup` in the :term:`bitbake:top directory`.
-Its name is derived from the selected configuration above.
+The default name is derived from the selected configuration above.

 For the selected options in the above example, this would be::